-An annotated and potted career history - a slightly more organised version is on my Downloadable CV which I will upload one day.
+An annotated and potted career history - a more organised version is on my CV - please request this from matt platts @ gmail . com.

 1997 - 2007 - Early years, Developer and eventually CTO for Delerium Music LTD.

 Soon after I built a completely custom Perl back end for the company's e-commerce site.
 The early version used text files for customers, products and orders - not MySQL databases!
 MySQL was introduced in 2000.

 The fully MySQL'd version went live in 2000, and was integrated with the in-house MS Access database.
 I later inherited full development and maintenence of the Access DB too which ran the record label, mailorder and distribution sides of the business, together with customised reporting and calculations (eg. Royalty calculations for the label based on sales, etc).

 I built several systems from scratch including order import from the web to MS Access screens, and full order tracking emailing customers on the status of their order, delayed items, etc. Later, full stock control, automated stock ordering based on supplier minimum units and ordering frequency tables, etc.

 Many mailorder products where ordered in specially for the customer, and customers would often order tens of items at a time, comprising of items in stock, on-order (with estimated delivery time), pre-order, back order, etc. Complex calculations were used to split these orders into multiple packages dependent on timings when items would (hopefully) come into stock, and calculate shipping charges on these multiple pacjages by a number of services in order to find the cheapest methods.

 2000 - 2002 - Lead Programmer for Orbix International

 2002 - Web Developer and CTO for Second Wave Promotions / Brainwave Festivals